mreshank/lawxpert/frontend/VERCEL_SETUP.md

 The frontend should now correctly communicate with:
 - Express API at `https://lawxpert-wqkm.onrender.com/api/*`
-- Python document analysis at `https://lawxpert-wqkm.onrender.com/analyze`
+- Python document analysis at `https://lawxpert-py.onrender.com/analyze`

 ## Troubleshooting

 If you encounter CORS issues or other connection problems:

-1. Ensure the backend CORS settings include your Vercel domain
+1. Ensure both backends' CORS settings include your Vercel domain (`https://lawexpert.vercel.app`)
 2. Check if environment variables are correctly set in Vercel
 3. Verify network requests in the browser's developer tools
 4. Test the API endpoints using tools like Postman or Insomnia